-- sedoes not reside in the appropriate district - ✓ for Signatures-In-Lieu petitions for minor parties obtaining 150 or fewer signatures, is not registered with the same political party as the candidate;

-≤≤uses a P.O.
-Box number for residence;

-- Exprovides an address that is different from the voter's residence address on the affidavit of registration on record; - Exprints his or her name for the signature, unless registered as such; - عد lists her name as Mrs. John Jones; - عد uses ditto marks for an address; - Exauthorizes Power of Attorney to sign on his or her behalf.
+- is not registered to vote; - provides a signature on the petition that does not compare to the signature on the voter's affidavit of registration; - does not reside in the appropriate district - for Nomination Papers for partisan offices, is not registered with the same political party as the candidate: - for Signatures-In-Lieu petitions for minor parties obtaining 150 or fewer signatures, is not registered with the same political party as the candidate; - uses a P.O.
+Box number for residence; - uses a mail drop number for residence address; - provides an address that is different from the voter's residence address on the affidavit of registration on record; - prints his or her name for the signature, unless registered as such; - lists her name as Mrs. John Jones: - uses ditto marks for an address: - authorizes Power of Attorney to sign on his or her behalf.